Summary

 - Role play may also help your child to understand the difference between private and public places if they are having trouble.

 - Use demonstrations where possible.
-For example, use dolls to show where babies come from or take your daughter with you to the toilet to demonstrate pad changing and disposal.
+For example, use dolls to show where babies come from or take your pre-menstrual child with you to the toilet to demonstrate pad changing and disposal.

 - Masturbation should be discussed as a healthy and natural way to explore and express sexuality on your own in a private place.